rakells25/Unity-Entrega/README.md

 #PRESENTATION

-Roll a Ball Game app with Unity.
+Game application with Unity.

-It is a project focused on a 3D roll-a-ball video game where the player is a ball and can move over an area where he meets some cubes that give him a score, which accumulates on the counter that is visible in the area. top left of the screen.
+It is a project focused on a 3D video game where the player is a ball and can move over an area where he finds himself in a maze where he must search for and capture some cubes that give him a score, which accumulates in the counter shown visible in the upper left area of ​​the screen.

 Once all the cubes have collided, a message will appear ("you win!
 Click reset to play again") informing the player that the game has ended successfully and that they have the option to play again by clicking the reset button which is accessible at all times since it is shown throughout the game in the upper right area so that you can reset the game at any time if you wish.
 This "reset" option has been additionally added to the activity.